-This student would be entered on FACTS as a Fund Code N record with a begin date of September 10 and Reason for Not Receiving Services of 01.
-This student will not be carried over to the following school year and will not be included in the Nonpublic Proportionate Share.
+This student would be entered in I-Star as a Fund Code N record with a begin date of September 10 and Reason for Not Receiving Services of 01.
+This student will not be carried over to the following school year and will not be included in the IDEA Nonpublic Proportionate Share.